Skip to content

 TTFB 1800 ms 800 ms 1800 ms 800 ms 0.15

-When TTFB is unavailable (4-metric set), its weight of 0.15 is redistributed proportionally among FCP, LCP, CLS, and INP.
+When TTFB is unavailable (4-metric, no TTFB), its weight of 0.15 is redistributed proportionally among FCP, LCP, CLS, and INP.
 The resulting effective weights are approximately FCP 0.12, LCP 0.29, CLS 0.29, INP 0.29.

 Generally, mobile device types use more lenient FCP/LCP curves than PC, reflecting the typically slower rendering on mobile devices.

-Two-metric scoring
+Two-metric set

 When only FCP and LCP are available, the Lighthouse curves are too harsh to use directly.
 This is because they were calibrated for a multi-metric set where CLS, INP, and TTFB — which tend to score high at their "good" thresholds — compensate for the steeper FCP/LCP curves.
 Using the Lighthouse FCP/LCP curves alone would give a score of only ~45 for a page that meets all Web Vitals "good" thresholds.